mgalgs/mgalgs.github.io/_posts/2015-04-02-rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.markdown

     Need to build a robot...)

-  - The system shall be capable of scaling out arbitrarily so that idle machines can be added to help speed things along.
+  - The system shall be capable of scaling out arbitrarily so that idle machines I have laying around can be added to the pool to help the cause.

-This also seemed like the perfect opportunity for me to use a few pieces of technology that I've been wanting to get my hands dirty with for a while.
+This also seemed like the perfect opportunity for me to use a few pieces of technology that I've used in the past but haven't been able to really get my hands dirty with.
 Specifically:

   - [Systemd](http://www.freedesktop.org/wiki/Software/systemd/)
   - [Docker](https://www.docker.com/)